Category Archives: Fantasy

 • Ian McKellen – Apt Pupil, Lord of the Rings Trilogy, X-Men I-III, X-Men: Days of Future Past

-• Cate Blanchett – Elizabeth: The Golden Age, Lord of the Rings Trilogy, Knight of Cups
+• Cate Blanchett – Elizabeth: The Golden Age, Lord of the Rings Trilogy, Blue Jasmine

 • Barry Humphries – The Dame Edna Treatment, Finding Nemo, Justin & The Knights of Valour